Diego Valdés (Chilean footballer): Racism controversy

 On September 10, 2018, a day before a friendly match between Chile and South Korea, Valdés made a racist gesture, slanting his eyes with his hands at a fan publicity event.
-The gesture was reported internationally and created furor in Korea, resulting in Valdes posting an apology widely seen as inadequate.
+The gesture was reported internationally and created furor in South Korea, resulting in Valdés posting an apology widely seen as inadequate.
 This was the second racist incident in Korea from a visiting South American team, following a similar incident in 2017 in which Colombian football player Edwin Cardona was banned for five games by FIFA after making a similar gesture.